 A physician order for educational or counseling services is required.
 Documentation of the recipient's participation, number of participants in the educational or counseling group, name and credentials of person who provided the service and topic content must be in the medical record or class record.

-For the purpose of this chapter: physicians, APRNs, PAs, and physician clinics.
+For the purpose of this chapter, the following are eligible providers: physicians, APRNs, PAs, and physician clinics.

-Payment limitations for medical supplies provided by a physicians office are the same as for medical supplies.
+Payment limitations for medical supplies provided by a physician’s office are the same as for medical supplies from durable medical equipment providers.
 Refer to MHCP Equipment and Supplies policy.
 Routine supplies are not paid separately.
-Supplies applied or used in the physicians office or clinic in direct relationship to an illness or injury are generally considered incident to the service and are not separately billable to DHS.
+Supplies applied or used in the physician’s office or clinic in direct relationship to an illness or injury are generally considered incident to the service and are not separately billable to DHS.

 Supplies sent home with the recipients are not covered by MHCP.

-The following is a list of routine physician office supplies which cannot be billed separately.
+The following is a list of routine physician office supplies that cannot be billed separately.
 This is not an all-inclusive list:

 Adhesive tape, all sizes